karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

   - Import `app/config/app.config.ts` and seed process.env for declared keys:
     • app.global.envKeys from stages.default.params (global),
     • app.stage.envKeys from stages[<stage>].params (selected stage).
+  - Do NOT use Serverless “${param:…}” placeholders in dev; handlers must see real strings so Zod validation passes.
   - Do not override existing env; log seeded keys under --verbose.
   - Fallback to seeding STAGE only if import fails (keeps dev robust).